Cosa vuol dire street wear? - Horda Brand Streetwear

 Comfort and Functionality

-One of the most appreciated aspects of streetwear is its focus on comfort and functionality.
-The garments are often made of soft and durable materials, such as cotton and denim, and are designed to allow freedom of movement.
-Oversized t-shirts, hoodies and baggy pants are some of the iconic pieces that characterize this style.
+One of the most popular aspects of streetwear is its focus on comfort and functionality.
+Garments are often made of soft, durable materials, such as cotton and denim, and are designed to allow freedom of movement.
+Oversized t-shirts, hoodies, and baggy pants are some of the iconic pieces that characterize this style.

 Graphics and Design